 3 Major Types of Preppers

 A person who takes on the lone wolf role – they may also be referred to as a “survivalist”- believes that they can do it all.
-They do not need anyone else and only depend on themselves for their survival.
-Now there is an important difference that needs to be made here.
+They do not need anyone else, and they only depend on themselves for their survival.

 - Being responsible for one individual means less water, food, and gear.

 - Anything that needs to be accomplished rests solely on your shoulders, so you better be in good shape and have a lot of discipline.

 - Becoming sick or injured becomes exponentially more dangerous when you are alone.
 Even simple tasks such as acquiring water and food could prove extremely difficult.